ttscoff/bunch/integration/url-handler.md

 You can also toggle the Bunch --- opening if it's closed, closing if it's open --- using `x-bunch://toggle?bunch=[BUNCH NAME]`.
 Like the other methods, this also works as `x-bunch://toggle/[BUNCH NAME]`.
 This works even if "Toggle Bunches" isn't enabled.

 If using the "Toggle Bunches" option, Bunches opened/closed via the URL handler will automatically set the launched state of the Bunch in the Dock menu.
-The `open` and `close` commands will not toggle Bunches; the commands will execute regardless of current Bunch state.
+The `open` and `close` commands will not toggle Bunches; those commands will execute regardless of current Bunch state.

 ### Parameters

 `bunch`
-: (_String_) The name of the bunch to toggle, without the `.bunch` extension
+: (_String_) The name of the bunch to toggle, without the `.bunch` extension : Specify multiple Bunches to open by separating the names with commas

 ### Examples